Credit One Bank Wander® Card review: Earn travel rewards with fair credit

 Optional Credit Protection Program

 Like other Credit One cards, the Credit One Wander also comes with the option to enroll in the issuer’s Credit Protection Program.
-It can waive your card’s minimum payment for up to six months in the event you’re involuntarily unemployed or disabled if you pay 96 cents per $100 of your new balance each month, but comes with a considerable catch.
+It can waive your card’s minimum payment for up to six months in the event you’re involuntarily unemployed or disabled if you pay 96 cents per $100 of your new balance each month.
+However, there's a considerable catch.
 Rather than activating immediately, it will take 30 days for your policy to take effect, which then freezes your account while allowing compound interest to keep accruing.

 Rates and fees

-The Credit One Bank Wander Card charges a $95 annual fee, which is higher than many cards available with fair credit charge (some cards charge no fee at all).
-It’s worth factoring into your budget ahead of time since it has the potential to offset a big chunk of your yearly rewards.
+The Credit One Bank Wander Card charges a $95 annual fee, which is higher than what you'd find on many credit cards for fair credit (some cards charge no fee at all).
+This fee is worth factoring into your budget ahead of time, since it has the potential to offset a big chunk of your yearly rewards.
 If your main goal is building credit, you can almost certainly find a lower-cost card option, even if you want to avoid a security deposit.
 However, the fee may be worth it if you’re looking to earn rewards and think you’ll spend enough in the Wander card’s categories.

 On the plus side, you won’t have to worry about foreign transaction fees on purchases made abroad (an ideal feature for a travel card).

-All things considered, most of the fees for the Credit One Bank Wander Card are about average when you compare them to the fees you’ll find on similar options, but the annual fee may be a deal-breaker if you’re focused on building credit over earning travel rewards.
+All things considered, most of the fees for the Credit One Bank Wander Card are about average when you compare them to the fees you’ll find on cards in this credit score range.
+The annual fee may be a deal-breaker if you’re focused on building credit over earning travel rewards.

 How the Credit One Wander compares to other rewards cards